Stephen Witt

 Biography

 New Yorker contributor Stephen Witt is one of the leading historians of artificial intelligence.
-His book The Thinking Machine, a history of Nvidia, hit the bestseller lists in multiple countries, and features half-a-dozen exclusive interviews with Nvidia CEO Jensen Huang.
-Stephen has unparalleled insight into what made Jensen the most successful businessman of his era, and what made Nvidia the most valuable corporation on Earth.
-And he can explain how Jensen’s counterintuitive strategies—like the “speed of light,” or the “zero-billion dollar market”—can be applied to any organization, with transformative results.
+His book The Thinking Machine, a history of Nvidia, hit the bestseller lists in multiple countries and features half a dozen exclusive interviews with Nvidia CEO Jensen Huang.
+He has unparalleled insight into what made Jensen one of the most successful business leaders of his era and what made Nvidia one of the most valuable corporations on Earth.
+He also explains how Jensen’s counterintuitive strategies—like the “speed of light” or the “zero-billion dollar market”—can be applied to any organization, with transformative results.

-A clear and direct communicator with a humorous, conversational style, Stephen worked in finance for a decade before turning to journalism, and has practical, hands-on knowledge of what makes businesses succeed.
-He has interviewed almost every major figure in the field of AI, and has deep, intimate knowledge of the technologies and people that have made modern AI possible.
-His presentations blend original research with narrative history to weave irresistible stories about the most important technology of our time.
+A clear and direct communicator with a humorous, conversational style, Witt worked in finance for a decade before turning to journalism and has practical, hands-on knowledge of what makes businesses succeed.
+He has interviewed many of the major figures in the field of AI and has deep, intimate knowledge of the technologies and people that have made modern AI possible.
+His presentations blend original research with narrative history to weave compelling stories about the most important technology of our time.

-Stephen is also an award-winning television producer, and his previous book, How Music Got Free, told the story of the underground mp3 revolution.
-He has unique insight on how AI will affect the creative industries, and how creative producers should position themselves to take advantage of this generational technological shift.
-He can speak directly to the challenges AI presents to writers, musicians, filmmakers, and creatives of all kinds.
+He is also an award-winning television producer, and his previous book, How Music Got Free, told the story of the underground mp3 revolution.
+He has unique insight into how AI will affect the creative industries and how producers can position themselves to take advantage of this generational technological shift.
+He speaks directly to the challenges AI presents to writers, musicians, filmmakers, and creatives of all kinds.

-Stephen continues to write full-time about AI.
-He recently covered the data center boom, and the nascent market for AI risk analysis.
-In addition to his work with the New Yorker, Stephen appears regularly on NPR and in the opinion pages of the New York Times.
-He can tailor his presentations to meet the needs of almost any audience, and deliver clear and actionable insights across a wide variety of fields.
+Stephen Witt continues to write full-time about AI.
+He recently covered the data center boom and the emerging market for AI risk analysis.
+In addition to his work with The New Yorker, he appears regularly on NPR and in the opinion pages of The New York Times.

 Speech Topics